puppetlabs/puppetlabs-peadm/documentation/install.md

 Installation content can be downloaded from [https://puppet.com/try-puppet/puppet-enterprise/download/](https://puppet.com/try-puppet/puppet-enterprise/download/).

-If you wish to prevent the bolt host from transferring the installer tarball to the targets you can place the installer tar files on the target hosts in the staging directory.
+If you wish to prevent the bolt host from transferring the installer tarball to the targets you can place the installer tar files on the target hosts in the _upload directory_.
 This can save time over slow networks, but is best to just perform the bolt task on the target node (puppetserver).
-The tar file will need to exist in the staging directory for the following configuration:
+The default _upload directory_ is `/tmp`.
+If a different upload dir is being used, it can be specified using the `uploaddir` parameter to the peadm::install plan.
+With default parameters the tar file will need to exist in the directories for offline configuration:

 * /tmp on the Bolt host
 * /tmp on the primary
 * /tmp on the primary PuppetDB PostgreSQL (if used)
 * /tmp on the replica PuppetDB PostgreSQL (if used)

 ## Online usage

 The peadm::install plan can be configured to download installation content directly to hosts.
 To configure online installation, set the `download_mode` parameter of the `peadm::install` plan to `direct`.
 The direct mode is often more efficient when PE hosts have a route to the internet.